isaac-mcfadyen/mysql-http-proxy/README.md

 A simple HTTP proxy for MySQL, designed for serverless environments like Cloudflare Workers.

 ### 😔 The Problem
 Serverless environments such as AWS Lambda are not suited for database connections.
-Traditional databases such as MySQL can be easily slowed to a crawl by handling too many connections; plus, as of March 2022, Cloudflare Worker's don't even support TCP which relation databases require!
+Traditional databases such as MySQL can be easily slowed to a crawl by handling too many connections; plus, as of March 2022, Cloudflare Workers don't even support TCP which relation databases require!

 ### 🎉 The Solution
 Enter `mysql-http-proxy`.
 It sits on a server and acts as a super-simple database proxy, exposing an HTTP endpoint and ensuring only one connection is ever open to your database at once.